-\textbf{Online \NAME{}.} So far, we have described the standard \NAME{} setting, where each test instance is adapted independently by initializing from a fixed SP-transformed version of $\theta$.
+\textbf{Online \NAME{}.} In standard \NAME{}, each test instance is adapted independently by initializing from a fixed SP-transformed version of $\theta$.
 In many practical scenarios, test instances arrive sequentially and may share structural similarities.
 To exploit this, we introduce an online variant of \NAME{}.
-Given a sequence of test instances $\{G_1, G_2, \ldots, G_M\}$, online \NAME{} reuses the adapted parameters from instance $G_i$ as the basis for adapting to $G_{i+1}$.
+Given a sequence of test instances $G_1, G_2, \ldots, G_M$, online \NAME{} reuses the adapted parameters from instance $G_i$ as the basis for adapting to $G_{i+1}$.
 Concretely, we initialize from the most recent optimized parameters $\theta_i^*$, apply a fresh SP transformation (potentially with different $\lambda_{\text{shrink}}$ and $\lambda_{\text{perturb}}$), and then perform test-time optimization on $G_{i+1}$.
 This allows the model to accumulate and transfer knowledge across instances while maintaining adaptability.
 We illustrate standard and online \NAME{} in Figure~\ref{fig:standard_vs_online}.